Introduction

 wsl --export Ubuntu-20.04 c:wslUbuntu-plasma-desktop

-Preparing bat files and shortcuts to the Windows desktop
+Preparing bat files and desktop shortcuts Windows

 Using the Notepad ++ editor, create bat files (required in OEM-866 encoding for the correct output of Cyrillic characters):